manojbalwant/MemoViT/README.md

 pip install -r requirements.txt
 ```

 FAISS is installed via pip (`faiss-cpu`) by default.
 For GPU retrieval, install `faiss-gpu` matching your CUDA build instead.
-The reference environment used PyTorch 1.12.1 / CUDA 10.2 on a single NVIDIA A100 80 GB; any recent PyTorch with a `timm` that ships DINOv2 weights (≥ 0.9.2) will work.
+The reference environment used PyTorch 1.12.1 / CUDA 10.2; any recent PyTorch with a `timm` that ships DINOv2 weights (≥ 0.9.2) will work.

 ## Datasets